 I am so glad our family was chosen to review CrossWired Science.
 As the twins have explored science using their materials, their enthusiasm and interest in God’s creation have grown.

-Although my 15-year-old daughter, who prefers textbooks, rejected the curriculum, my twin 13-year-olds couldn’t wait to get started.
+Although my 15-year-old daughter was hesitant to try something new, my twin 13-year-olds couldn’t wait to get started.
 So far, CrossWired Science has released two units, each of which could span a month or more—Sound, and Fluid Dynamics.

 Which one did the girls want to start with?
 They chose Sound.